Are you Breathing Properly? Proper Breathing is the Key to Healthy Living

 “Take a deep breath”!

 Diaphragmatic breathing can be practiced in many positions.
-3 positions where you can practice diaphragmatic breathing include: laying on your belly, laying on your back, or sitting in a chair.
-Watch the video below for more tips on how to breathe properly.
+Three positions where you can practice diaphragmatic breathing include: laying on your belly, laying on your back, or sitting in a chair.
+Watch the video below for more tips on how to practice proper breathing.

 Therefore, next time someone tells you to relax your shoulders, think about taking a proper deep breath and you will feel your shoulders relax.
 This may be the key to taking away that chronic pain that you have been experiencing.